jamiehenzy/Genome_analysis_Explore/1_Genomes_tutorial.md

 Do the same for _C. elegans_ and lambda phage, choosing the topmost assembly for each.
 For the sea cucumber, **copy** the Sea_cuke directory in the course data folder into your own directory.

-For the human genome, go to the Ensembl site (Google "ensembl human genome").
+For the human genome, go to the [Ensembl site](https://www.ensembl.org/Homo_sapiens/Info/Index).
 Be sure the correct assembly is shown in the upper left "Genome assembly" pane.
 Choose "Download DNA sequence (FASTA)".

 **Whoa!
 There are lots of files to choose from.
 Select the "soft-masked" version (Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz) and download it using `wget`.**